alanarazi7/TabSTAR/README.md

 ## Research Mode

-Use this section when you want to pretrain, finetune, or run baselines on TabSTAR.
+Use this section when you want to pretrain, finetune, or evaluate TabSTAR on benchmarks.
 It assumes you are actively working on model development, experimenting with different datasets, or comparing against other methods.

 ### Installation